 20. It’s fun!

-The simplest and most important point on the list.
+This is the simplest and most important of the reasons to learn piano.
 Why do something unless it’s fun?
 And learning piano is a ton of fun, trust me (I’m biased).

 Ciao for now!